Hands of a guy on laptop keyboard

 On the one hand, in the name of cybersecurity, the governments propose more limitations, restrictions, and control over private lives.
 The human rights fundamental concept was to protect the individual against abuses committed in the name of the raison d’État.
 Now, the new master in town is cybersecurity.
 Only this time we give up our freedom willingly.

-On the other hand, individuals all over the world are conceding voluntarily, in exchange of service facilitation, elements of their personal identity, privacy, freedom of movement, free reasoning, personal choices etc. We are no longer sheltered under the roof and between the walls of our houses but surrounded by tens of pins and codes.
-We pay a high price in terms of freedom in exchange of relative comfort.
+On the other hand, individuals all over the world are conceding voluntarily, in exchange for service facilitation, elements of their personal identity, privacy, freedom of movement, free reasoning, personal choices etc. We are no longer sheltered under the roof and between the walls of our houses but surrounded by tens of pins and codes.
+We pay a high price in terms of freedom in exchange for relative comfort.

 With the further advance of activities in cyberspace, freedom, as we know it, will be an illusion.
 There is no escape from cyberspace, particularly when we open the door to the intrusion of digital technologies.
-The whole personal life, including profession, business, leisure, shopping, and banking, is already squeezed into a small phone, which will be literally smarter than many of their users.
+The whole of personal life, including professions, business, leisure, shopping, and banking, is already squeezed into a small phone, which will be literally smarter than many users.
 Our identity is lost in fragments spread out in the servers of all vendors worldwide, seemingly protected by passwords, not safer than metallic locks.

 As one character in a play by the Spanish playwriter Antonio Buero Vallejo, predicted in 1974: we must be very intelligent to realize that we live in a prison.